glichfalls/pcap-tool/README.md

 # Development

+Edit Filter Criteria of ixia vision e100 via REST API and start / stop recording of traffic on a nbox with n2disk.

 - Backend is written in go with the gin web framework
 - Frontend is a nuxt 3 app (vue)